 The OES-Environmental 2020 State of the Science Report: Environmental Effects of Marine Renewable Energy Development Around the World builds on and serves as an update and a complement to the 2013 Final Report for Phase 1 of OES-Environmental and the 2016 State of the Science Report.
 Its content reflects the most current and pertinent published information about interactions of marine renewable energy (MRE) devices and associated infrastructure with the animals and habitats that make up the marine environment.
 It has been developed and reviewed by over 60 international experts and scientists from around the world as part of an ongoing effort supported by the OES collaboration that operates within the International Technology Cooperation Framework of the International Energy Agency (IEA).

 The 2020 State of the Science Report consists of 14 chapters which can be downloaded as a whole or individually.
 Download Chapter 10: Environmental Monitoring Technologies and Techniques for Detecting Interactions of Marine Animals with Turbines here.
-Download Chapter 10 Supplementary Material here.
+Download the Chapter 10 Supplementary Material here.

 The interaction of marine animals, particularly marine mammals, fish, and diving seabirds, with tidal and river turbines remains the least understood aspect of potential MRE effects, and has been hampered by the inability to observe these interactions.
 The ability to observe these potential interactions includes the need to design monitoring equipment that can survive in harsh marine environments, and the ability to manage power to operate instruments and data acquisition systems.